KhronosGroup/glTF/specification/2.0/README.md

 1. `git clone ...` this repository, or your fork.
 2. `git checkout ...` the branch with your changes.
 3. `cd specification/2.0`
-4. `make Specification.html Specification.pdf`
+4. `make`

-This should build the HTML and PDF versions of the specification, including any changes from the current git branch.
+This should build `Specification.html` and `Specification.pdf`, containing the HTML and PDF versions of the specification, including any changes from the current git branch.

 ## Publishing